Own-Data-Privateer/hoardy-mail/README.md

 You can run `hoardy-mail fetch` with `--any-seen --unflagged` command line options instead of the implied `--unseen --any-flagged` options, which will make it use the `FLAGGED` IMAP flag instead of the `SEEN` IMAP flag to track state, allowing you to run it simultaneously with tools that use the `SEEN` flag, like `fetchmail`, `getmail`, or just another instance of `hoardy-mail` (using the other flag).

-I.e. if you are really paranoid, you can this feature to check files produced by `fetchmail` and `hoardy-mail fetch` against each other and then simply delete duplicated files.
+I.e. you can use it to run two instances of `hoardy-mail` on two separate machines and only expire old mail from the server after it was successfully backed up onto both machines.
-Or you can use it to run two instances of `hoardy-mail` on two separate machines and only expire old mail from the server after it was successfully backed up onto both machines.
+Or, if you are really paranoid, you can this feature to check files produced by `fetchmail` and `hoardy-mail fetch` against each other and then simply delete duplicated files.

 Running in parallel with `fetchmail` using `maildrop` MDA for both `fetchmail` and `hoardy-mail` can be implemented like this: